 Today, most SEO agencies still consider link building an important part of any SEO campaign.
 But is it still worth it, and how important is it to an SEO campaign these days?

-Link building used to be the most valuable part of any SEO campaign, but after black-hat tactics overtook it, Google revamped its algorithm to start taking other factors into account, namely quality content.
+Link building used to be the most valuable part of any SEO campaign, but after black-hat tactics overtook it, Google revamped its algorithm to start taking other factors into account, namely original, quality content.

 Those that argue in support of intensive link building practices tend to focus on visibility.
 What is the point of having high-quality content if no one sees it?
 This is especially true in highly competitive markets.
 If everyone has great content, businesses may need something else to set them apart.

-While backlinks help with visibility, businesses should also remember that internal linking plays a role in SEO.
+While backlinks help with visibility, businesses should also remember that internal linking plays a big role in SEO.
 While building backlinks might not be worth the effort for every business, internal linking is a simple and easy way to boost SEO.
-It helps direct users to other content and it makes it easier for Google bots to crawl and index your site.
+It helps direct users to other useful, relevant content and it makes it easier for Google bots to crawl and index your site.

 So is link building still worth it for SEO campaigns these days?
 Yes and no.

-Link building should be apart of any SEO campaign.
+Link building should be a part of any SEO campaign.
 An SEO agency should always be on the lookout for quality link building opportunities.
 However, in most instances, link building should not be the main goal.
 It shouldn’t be the primary focus of the campaign.

 Instead, businesses should focus on earning links rather than building them.